twig/webui/README.md

 * removed explicit support for old versions of Internet Explorer
 * removed explicit support for Opera browser
 * all code files have been parsed through prettier
-* now using webpack for CSS
+* now using webpack for (S)CSS
+* removed unecessary legacy browser prefixes

 ## Improvements